Explosive-James/Unity-Advanced-Gravity/EXTENSION.md

 		collider.isTrigger = true;
 		collider.radius = MaximumRange;
 	}
-You should also take this opportunity to adjust the size of the collider, the most important variable to help with this is the **MaximumRange** property.
+You should also take this opportunity to adjust the size of the collider, the most important variable to help with this is the **MaximumRange** property.<br><br>
 The second requirement is the overriding the **GetFieldGravity** method, this is where both the direction and strength of your gravity field should be calculate.
 To help calculate the gravity fading effect you have access to the **CalculateFadeMultiplier** method that will take a float representing distance and compare them to the fade distances.
 This returns a value between 0 to 1 that you can multiply with the **Strength** property or **_strength** variable and direction:

 	public override Vector3 GetGravityField(Vector3 rigidbodyPosition) {